 To remove RocketPC Performance Monitor Malware manually from your computer, follow the step-by-step removal tutorial written down below.
 In case this manual removal does not get rid of the miner malware completely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Such software can keep your computer secure in the future.

 - Guide 1: How to Remove RocketPC Performance Monitor from Windows.

-- Guide 2: Get rid of RocketPC Performance Monitor from Mac OS X.
+- Guide 2: Get rid of RocketPC Performance Monitor on Mac OS X.

-- Guide 3: Remove RocketPC Performance Monitor from Google Chrome.
+- Guide 3: Remove RocketPC Performance Monitor in Google Chrome.

 - Guide 4: Erase RocketPC Performance Monitor from Mozilla Firefox.